bknyaz/autocnn_unsup/README.md

 opts.arch = '1024c11-2p-conv0_4__128g-4ch-160c9-4p-conv2_3';
 autocnn_cifar(opts, 'augment', true)
 ```
-This scripts should obtain an average accuracy of about 77.4% on CIFAR-10 (400).
+This script should obtain an average accuracy of about 77.4% on CIFAR-10 (400).

 ## Requirements
 For faster filters learning it's recommended to use [VLFeat] (http://www.vlfeat.org/), and for faster forward